 He said in terms of energy efficiency, Denmark can share its own technology with Bangladesh.

 "Bangladesh is hovering to be a middle income country within 7-8 years, so huge energy is needed for the industry in future.
+That's why it needs to adopt new technology," added Mikael.

 Commercial Counselor of Danish Embassy Soren Robenhagen termed Denmark as a perfect case for green growth and described how Denmark became a "green growth" leader.
 He said Denmark is eager to share its experiences with Bangladesh to support its future sustainable growth.